How to improve your business credit rating fast, for a brighter future

 Incorporating a private limited company and registering with Companies House means that your business would be a separate legal entity from yourself.

-How does this impact your business credit score?
+How does this impact your business credit rating?

 Limit your credit applications

 You may think that many credit applications would be a good thing – more credit equals a higher credit rating, but this isn’t often the case.
 Credit applications often require credit searches on your business which are recorded on your credit report.
 If you do too many credit applications within a short period of time it can suggest that a business is struggling to secure funding, which can scare off lenders and negatively affect your business credit rating.
 One way to get round this is to ask for a quote first before committing to a full credit application.

 Reduce your debt to credit ratio

 Having high levels of debt in proportion to your total credit limit is a major red flag to lenders and suppliers and will be reflected on your business credit file.

 As this can be such a big factor on your business credit score, paying off any balances, increasing monthly repayments and decreasing your credit card spending are a sure way to quickly improve your business credit score.